Who is eligible to train at Kizen Bujinkan Dojo?

 Keep reading all rules to find out

-Anyone who can abide by the rules (below) should be okay to train.
+Anyone who can abide by the rules (see bottom of the page) should be okay to train.
 Considering it is a martial art, we have a lot more rules and more strongly worded than many leisure activities.
 That only makes sense when you consider what we are doing and who might be learning these things.
 Work with us to make everybody safer.

 Normal fit adult

 Any adults who are fit enough will enjoy these classes – but by fit enough we do not mean “can run a marathon” or “must be able to do backflips and lift 100 kg” but you should be in generally sound health.
 You will have to be able to fall down.
 That is a non-negotiable part of training.
 We train you how to do it.
 But if you must not fall due to doctors orders, sorry but this isn’t for you.
 If you’ve had any major operations, or you have to take medications, or any other concerns you should check with your doctor.
 Things that would require a doctors note include pins, bone grafts, old fractures, joints that dislocate or have hyper flexibility, bad backs, or other dodgy joints, arthritis, brittle bones and any other degenerative diseases.
 If you have a condition that would prevent you from doing any other sport, apply it here as also preventing you.
 Just some common sense should be applied.
 Everyone will have to go through a basic fitness test, but this will be easy for most (i.e. can you sit down on the floor and stand up again?
 Touch your toes?
 Walk up a flight of stairs?
 Raise your arms above your head?
 Etc..)
 You don’t have to be superhuman.
 Just standard will do.

 Is it painful, will I get injured?